DFE-Digital/bat-design-history/app/posts/how-to/2025-02-13-publishing-a-design-history-using-the-github-website.md

 > The Github interactive editor uses markdown and supports two ways to view your content: Edit and Preview.
 > ![github-edit-mode.png](github-edit-mode.png)
 > ![github-preview-mode.png](github-preview-mode.png)
 > You must write your content in Markdown format to display it correctly on the design history website.
 Markdown resembles your formatting options in Microsoft Word or other popular text editing software.
-However, we do not have buttons to press in this editor so we need to do it by hand instead.
+However, we do not have buttons to press in this editor, so we need to do it by hand instead.
 >
 > If you’re starting a brand-new document, we recommend using a template to help set up the general flow of your document.
 >